MuhammadAkif/countries-finder/README.md

 - `yarn test` to run tests.
 - `yarn test -- --coverage` to check code coverage
 # Architectural Overview
-I have tries to use REACT-ATOMIC-ARCHITECTURE.
+I have tries to use REACT-ATOMIC-ARCHITECTURE but it still needs improvements skipped pages for now.

  ![Architecture Diagram](static/Archi.png?raw=true "Title")